MileHacker Logo

 Alternative Transport

-Motorcycle and scooter rentals are not as common for tourists and generally need a valid motorcycle license.
-Bike-sharing programs like Donkey Republic offer a straightforward way to explore Copenhagen's bike-friendly infrastructure.
+Motorcycle and scooter rentals are less common for tourists and generally need a valid motorcycle license.
+Bike-sharing programs like Donkey Republic offer a simple way to explore Copenhagen's bike-friendly infrastructure.